Jeffail/gabs/README.md

 if english_places := json2.Search("places").Data(); english_places != nil {
 	json1.Set(english_places, "languages", "english", "places") }

+// NOTE: The internal structure of json1 now contains a pointer to the structure
+// within json2, so editing json2 will also effect json1.
+This behaviour also means
+// that the structure can contain circular references if you aren't careful.

 /* If all went well then the structure of json1 should now be:
 	"languages":{